 How to make a shrimp cheese ball

 - Heat a large skillet over medium heat, add the oil and cook the onion for about 3 minutes.
 Stir in the garlic, the taco seasoning, cayenne pepper, and red pepper flakes.
 Cook for about 1 minute and then add the chopped shrimp.
 If raw, let it cook for about 2-3 minutes or just until turns pink.
 If pre-cooked, warm up the shrimp for 30-60 seconds.
-Stir in 1 tbsp of lime juice.
+Stir in 1 tablespoon of lime juice.
 Set aside.

-- Using a hand mixer, mix cream cheese and the remaining 2 tbsp of lime juice in a large bowl.
-Stir in the shrimp mixture and 2 tbsp of pecans, mixing with a spoon until homogeneous.
+- Using a hand mixer, mix cream cheese and the remaining 2 tablespoon of lime juice in a large bowl.
+Stir in the shrimp mixture and 2 tablespoon of pecans, mixing with a spoon until homogeneous.
 Place the soft mixture on top of a large sheet of plastic wrap and wrap tightly, forming it into a cheese ball.
 You may need to cover the ball with another sheet of plastic wrap.

 - Store seafood cheese ball in the fridge until firm, about 2 hours.
 About 10 minutes before serving, mix the parsley with the remaining pecans on a large plate.
 Roll the cheese ball in the parsley mixture until covered and serve.